digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/docker.md

 ### Benefits of Debugging Configuration
 These changes streamline the debugging process, making it more efficient for contributors to identify and fix issues.
 The integration with Visual Studio Code allows for advanced debugging features such as breakpoints and real-time variable inspection.
 Furthermore, standardizing the debugging setup fosters better collaboration among team members, facilitating knowledge sharing and improving the overall development workflow.

-By implementing these configurations, ToolJet aims to enhance the development experience, enabling contributors to resolve issues swiftly and maintain project momentum.
+By implementing these configurations, JumpStart aims to enhance the development experience, enabling contributors to resolve issues swiftly and maintain project momentum.

 If you want to run docker in debug mode use this command
 ```bash
 docker-compose -f docker-compose.yaml -f docker-compose-debug.yaml up --build
 ```

-**Open the Project in VSCode**: Open the ToolJet directory in Visual Studio Code.
+**Open the Project in VSCode**: Open the JumpStart directory in Visual Studio Code.

 Check Launch Configurations:
 - Open the debug view by clicking on the Debug icon in the Activity Bar on the side of the window.